-The Statement of Net Position and Statement of Activities display information on all the nonfiduciary activities of the Council as a whole.
+The Statement of Net Position and Statement of Activities display information about the Council as a whole.
 Both of these statements have been prepared using the economic measurement focus and the accrual basis of accounting.
 Revenues, expenditures, gains, losses, assets, and liabilities resulting from exchange and exchange-like transactions are recognized when the exchange takes place.